 So we are back to our original dilemma.
 How do we resolve the two thoughts that (a) God is responsible for the creation of all that exists and that (b) God also exists?

 To address that question I would ask that you cast your thoughts back 5,000 years to ancient Egypt and Mesopotamia to see how religion was observed in that very ancient time.
-That’s a reasonable thing to do because those were the only two regions of the world at that time that had writing systems.
+That’s a reasonable thing to do because those were the only two regions of the world at that time where the people of those regions had fully expressive writing systems.

-Then once a year the priests would remove the god– the carved statue– from the temple, put it in a sedan chair, and parade it down the main avenue of the town.
+Then once a year the priests would remove the god– that is, the carved statue– from the temple, put it in a sedan chair, and parade it down the main avenue of the town.
 That would be the one time when the average citizen would be able to see and interact with his god.
-And yes, it really does seem that the people of that very remote time did think that the carved statue really was imbued with the spirit of the living god.
+And yes, it really does seem that the people of that very remote time did associate the carved statue with the living essence of the god.

 That is how religion was practiced for at least 2,000 years throughout that broad region.
 But then, sometime after the Bronze Age Collapse, a people who called themselves Israelites appeared on the scene.
 They said, per the Second Commandment, that it isn’t possible to represent their God as a carved statue.
 God, they said, is beyond human understanding.
 Moses went to Mt.
 Sinai and saw a bush burning– but it was never consumed.
-And then he heard God’s voice speaking from it.
-He watched as God carved the ten commandments in stone.
+And then he heard God’s voice speaking from the bush– but he never saw God’s face.
+Moses went to the top of Mt.
+Sinai and watched as God carved the ten commandments in stone.
 But he only saw the hand of God– never God’s face.
 In the book of Job, it was only when Job finally acknowledged that God’s purposes and designs are beyond human understanding that God finally restored to him everything that had been taken from him.
 God is not something that you can liken to a mere human, or represent in physical form.
 God is beyond our understanding.
 God transcends reality.

 I am reminded of a song by George Harrison: